How a file becomes a signed root.

 "@context": "https://w3id.org/security/v1"

-The Authority signs exactly 40 bytes: the 32-byte Merkle root concatenated with an 8-byte little-endian IEEE 754 double of the UTC timestamp.
-No JSON, no canonicalization, no surprises.
-Any Ed25519 library can verify the signature given the public key, the root, and the timestamp.
+The Ed25519 signature covers exactly 40 bytes: the 32-byte Merkle root concatenated with an 8-byte little-endian IEEE 754 double of the UTC timestamp.
+No JSON, no canonicalization.

 payload = bytes.fromhex(root_hash) + struct.pack("<d", timestamp_utc)